neo-project/docs/en-us/sc/fw/dotnet/System.md

 # System namespace

-The System namespace is the API provided by the Smart Contract Execution Engine (AVM), which provides access to the execution environment that accesses the smart contract.
+The System namespace is the API provided by the Smart Contract Execution Engine (NeoVM), which provides access to the execution environment that accesses the smart contract.

 ## class